 But should this be applied to all?
 No. many brands even send one email per day, but does it affect their email performance?
 Probably not.

 - According to a survey by MarketingSherpa, 61% of the 2,057 respondents surveyed said they would like to receive promotional email “at least weekly”.

 - 86% said that they won’t mind receiving promotional emails monthly and 15% said that they would like to receive promotional emails per day.

-But again, customer perspective can’t be same and what they have expressed may not reflect the actual result in reality.
+But again, the customer perspective can’t be the same and what they have expressed may not reflect the actual result in reality.